Terry Pendleton

+Early life

+Terry Lee Pendleton was born on July 16, 1960, in Los Angeles, California.
 Pendleton started his baseball career as an Eastside Little League player, and then he moved on to play second base at Channel Islands High School.

+College career

-He played at Oxnard College from 1979 to 1980.
+Pendleton attended and played at Oxnard College from 1979 to 1980.
 The 1979 Oxnard team was the school's first team, and he helped lead the Condors to a state championship berth while earning a scholarship.
 He transferred to Fresno State for the 1981 and 1982 seasons, and he was a key contributor to the team's fourth consecutive conference title in the 1982 season, setting a school record with 98 hits on the season.
 He was recognized as an All-American.
 Pendleton had his jersey retired in 2007, alongside the jerseys of Tex Clevenger and Jimy Williams.

+Professional career

+Draft and minor leagues

-He was drafted by the St. Louis Cardinals in the seventh round of the 1982 amateur draft and subsequently signed with the team on June 12, 1982.
+Pendleton was drafted by the St. Louis Cardinals in the seventh round of the 1982 amateur draft and subsequently signed with the team on June 12, 1982.

 Pendleton's minor league campaign began with the Johnson City Cardinals and the St. Petersburg Cardinals during the 1982 season.
 Pendleton was moved up to class AA baseball with the Arkansas Travelers for the 1983 season.
 He was selected to the league's all-star team.
 Making steady progress, Pendleton was promoted to class AAA in 1984 and played for the Louisville Redbirds.
 After four games at second base, Pendleton became a third baseman, the position he would play the rest of his career.
 The Cardinals were so impressed with Pendleton's development as a third baseman in Louisville that they traded their starting third baseman, Ken Oberkfell, to the Atlanta Braves and temporarily placed Andy Van Slyke at third base while Pendleton continued to gain experience.
 However, when Van Slyke committed 7 errors in 30 games, the Cardinals promoted Pendleton to the majors, and he began his major league career as the Cards' starting third baseman.